 How Loud Should My Amplified Phone Be?

 Navigating around our website, you'll probably notice that all of our amplified phones list their volume rating in decibels.
 This is useful if you know exactly what you're looking for – but what if you don't?
-In this article, we'll break down what our decibel rating systems really mean, and tell you the phone receiver volume you should be looking for to keep you connected with friends and family.
+In this article, we'll break down what our decibel rating systems really mean, and tell you the phone receiver volume you should be looking for.

 How Loud Is an Amplified Phone?